Deliveroo: Praise

+In a 2016 study of the sharing economy, PwC described Deliveroo as "one of the sharing economy's quickest-growing stars".
+TechCrunch awarded Deliveroo 'Best Startup Founders' in the Europas Awards 2016, and praised founders Will Shu and Greg Orlowski.
+In November 2016, Management Today said that Deliveroo had become 'one of the best' in the food delivery sector due to providing a network of dedicated couriers and an ordering platform which enabled restaurants to offer delivery.

 Partnerships and charity

 In July 2020, Deliveroo partnered with the NSPCC to train couriers to spot and report signs of child abuse.
 More than 7,000 riders completed the training.

 In May 2021, Deliveroo announced a partnership with some grocery partners to distribute one million meals to those in need in the UK.
 The campaign was fronted by television and radio presenter Maya Jama.

-In June 2021, Deliveroo announced a partnership with Neighbourhood Watch (United Kingdom) giving couriers the option to train to help spot the signs of crimes ranging from sexual harassment to domestic abuse and drug dealing.
+In June 2021, Deliveroo announced a partnership with Neighbourhood Watch giving couriers the option to train to help spot the signs of crimes ranging from sexual harassment to domestic abuse and drug dealing.